-SIGNALS OF PERFORMANCE IN LEARNING SETTINGS SIGNALS OF APPROPRIATE PRACTICES LEARNING OUTCOMESWhat children are expected to do What we see children doing What we can do to support children's development Ability to address and feel- behaviour Ability to address and feel- bings of others Building relationships with others Caring for and protecting the Appreciate, listen to and show respect to others (the elderly, those in authority, peers, etc.) Appreciate, listen to and show respect to others (the elderly, those in authority, peers, etc.) Recognize and relate appro- priately to peers and others who are different from them in any way.
+ستوحت MILEPOSTS OF DEVELOPMENT SIGNALS OF PERFORMANCE IN LEARNING SETTINGS SIGNALS OF APPROPRIATE PRACTICES LEARNING OUTCOMES What children are expected to do What we see children doing What we can do to support children's development Knowledge of limits and boundaries of acceptable behaviour Ability to understand and appreciate the views and feelings of others Appreciate, listen to and show respect to others (the elderly, those in authority, peers, etc.) Recognize and relate appropriately to peers and others who are different from them in any way.
 Demonstrate trust in self, authority and others.
-Observe and appreciate special occasions (birthdays, Mothers' Day, Teachers' Day, etc.) Show concern for, discourage and report any form of vandal- ism or destruction of the envi- ronment.
-Demonstrate that they care about the feelings and needs of others; express empathy, sympathy for others; comfort/ console an injured or unhappy person.
+Observe and appreciate special occasions (birthdays, Mothers' Day, Teachers' Day, etc.) Show concern for, discourage Demonstrate that they care about the feelings and needs of others; express empathy, sympathy for others; comfort/ console an injured or unhappy person.
 Recognize and resist inappropriate touching.
 Respect the privacy of others and demand respect for their own privacy.
-Express approval or disapproval of another's ideas and accept or consider suggestions from others and compromise when necessary.
-Encourage positive peer group relationships by providing opportunities and support for small-group projects .
+Express approval or disapproval of another's ideas and accept or consider suggestions from others and compromise when Encourage positive peer group relationships by providing opportunities and support for small-group projects.
 Small groups help children develop social and conversational skills as well as problem solving and negotiating skills.
 Have one or more class pet(s) and allow the children to take turns in providing care, and for taking home the pet(s) during weekends and Holidays.
 Encourage the children to take care of classroom plants or a class garden.
+Building relationships with others and report any form of vandalism or destruction of the environment. necessary.

-SIGNALS OF INAPPROPRIATE PRACTICES INVOLVING PARENTS AND COMMUNITY USEFUL SUPPORTS AND RESOURCES No effort is made to build a sense of the group as a community.
-Teachers emphasize the need for children to do their own work independently at all times rather than encourage co-operative projects or activities.
-Negative approach to classroom behaviour management e.g. use of harsh words, scolding, finding fault; setting rules, shaming, comparing with others etc. Teachers do not practice what they preach relative to care of the environment.
-Teachers do not model appropriate social behaviour.
-Rules are set but not explained.
-Teachers do not have time for private conversations with children.
-Schedule periodic conferences with each child's parents.
-Conferences may include the teacher, parents, and the child.
-Parents' visits to school are welcomed at all times.
-Encourage and support home visits by teachers.
-Arrange parent participation activities to accommodate parents' schedules.
-Call on relevant parents and members of the community to be resource persons for various topics, themes, events and activities.
-Include parents and other community members in celebrations of learning and achievement; respect cultural differences of families.
-Engage in an "Adopt-a-School" or an "Adopt-a-Class" project with groups, businesses, companies and work places in the school community.
-Contact Service Clubs to become involved in sponsoring and/or assisting with extracurricular activities for the children.
-Contact local, national and international Environmental Organizations to request resources and materials available for use by schools.
+- No effort is made to build a sense of the group as a community. - Teachers emphasize the need for children to do their own work independently at all times rather than encourage co-operative projects or activities. - Negative approach to classroom behaviour management e.g. use of harsh words, scolding, finding fault; setting rules, shaming, comparing with others etc. - Teachers do not practice what they preach relative to care of the environment. - Teachers do not model appropriate social behaviour. - Rules are set but not explained. - Teachers do not have time for private conversations with children.

+- Schedule periodic conferences with each child's parents.
+Conferences may include the teacher, parents, and the child. - Parents' visits to school are welcomed at all times. - Encourage and support home visits by teachers. - Arrange parent participation activities to accommodate parents' schedules. - Call on relevant parents and members of the community to be resource persons for various topics, themes, events and activities. - Include parents and other community members in celebrations of learning and achievement; respect cultural differences of families.

+- Engage in an "Adopt-a-School" or an "Adopt-a-Class" project with groups, businesses, companies and work places in the school community. - Contact Service Clubs to become involved in sponsoring and/or assisting with extracurricular activities for the children. - Contact local, national and international Environmental Organizations to request resources and materials available for use by schools.
 Pictures, charts and posters are often available but not always presented appropriately for young children.
-Use discretion in their use.
-Invite zoo personnel, vets and environmental agencies to share on ways of caring for animals and the environment.
+Use discretion in their use. - Invite zoo personnel, vets and environmental agencies to share on ways of caring for animals and the environment.